gtgamingcpu-arch/Backflip-mod/README.md

-# Backflip-mod
-Backflip mod for Gorilla tag
+# Gorilla Tag backflip mod
+Be cooler then the rest of the monkes, Backflip in Gorilla tag!

+### Install guide:
++ Download the "BackflipMod.dll"
++ Drag the dll into BepInEx/plugins
+## Thats all!